james-conant/fetch-rewards-coding-exercise-2020/README.md

 ## Usage

-Simply enter valid version numbers into the input fields and the result field will display whether or not the first version number is "before", "after" and "equal" to the second.
+Simply enter valid version numbers into the input fields and the result field will display whether or not the first version number is "before", "after", or "equal" to the second.

 ## Contributing